 I’ve written (and marked) Heaven knows how many essays, and the key to success is almost always the quality of the ideas – but how do you come up with good ideas in the first place?
 Studies have shown that the best way is to brainstorm.
 That means spending five minutes or more doing nothing but thinking up ideas.
 One idea often leads to another, so the point is to be creative and not worry about which ones are good enough to use.
 I’ve led brainstorming sessions for business people, and there are always one or two who spend their time shooting everybody else down in flames, but there is no such thing as a bad idea.
 The right time to think about which ideas to use is when the list is complete and you can begin to pick out the main themes.

 To get the most out of your brainstorming, it’s a good idea to impose some structure, but what works best depends on the nature of the question.
 If it asks for pros and cons, then it might make sense to draw a line down the middle of a sheet of A4 and come up with separate lists of arguments for and against.
 Other questions lend themselves to mind-mapping, which involves writing down an idea, drawing a circle around it and linking it with other similar ideas by drawing lines between the bubbles.
 Whatever method you choose, it must give you a list of points to make and also the evidence to back them up.
-‘Point, Evidence, Explanation’ (or PEE) is a useful tool for structuring your paragraphs in an essay, and your brainstorming needs to generate enough ‘points’ with supporting ‘evidence’ that you don’t run out of things to say half-way through.
+‘Point, Evidence, Explanation’ (or PEE) is a useful tool for structuring your paragraphs in an essay, but there are plenty of variations on that, including PEEE (which adds Expand at the end) and PETAL (Point, Evidence, Technique, Analysis and Link).
+Whichever format you use, just make sure your brainstorming generates enough ‘points’ with supporting ‘evidence’ that you don’t run out of things to say half-way through!
 You normally won’t have a great deal of time for brainstorming, so you don’t have to write down everything in full sentences.
 You just need enough key words to remember what you meant.
 That means using abbreviations for characters’ names, leaving out ‘filler’ words like ‘the’ or ‘a’ and generally playing fast and loose with the normal rules of grammar.
 Your notes don’t have to be neat either – as long as you can read them yourself…!

 Write a plan